cultleader777/EdenPlatform/DIARY.md

 DONE: if secret is one template expression and one line just put it in quotes

 TODO: update telegram secret api key to use custom secrets

+TODO: `cargo build` on compiler environment refreshes dependencies in non destructive manner as compared to `generate-lockfile`

+* 2025-05-04

+TODO: compile environment generate lockfile corrupts working builds on all apps